Thank you for supporting the Miracle Tournament. The silent auction is now operated by Bidding for Good at biddingforgood.com

 Age 15

-Treated at Children's Hospital of Philadelphia in Philadelphia, PA.
+Treated at UNM Children’s Hospital in Albuquerque, NM.

 See All 2024 Champion Children >